rpede/aspnet_security/header_jwt.md

 ```

 A JWT has a payload part containing information that can be used to make decisions on whether to authorize a request.
-It also has a signature protecting from the payload from tampering.
+It also has a signature protecting the payload from tampering.

-A signature is basically just a hash over the payload and a secret.
+A signature is basically just a hash over the payload plus a secret.
 Only server knows the secret, meaning that only it can sign and verify the signature.

 **Note:** payload of a JWT is just a base64 encoded JSON object.
 Everybody can decode the payload.
 It is NOT encrypted.
 Only protected from tampering.
+Can be used until it expires if stolen.

-Since JWT can contain information about users, we don't need any server side state to identify the user.
+Since JWT can contain ID of user, we don't need a server side cache as with session cookie.

-Unlike cookies - bearer tokens are not send automatically by the web browser to the server.
+Unlike cookies, bearer tokens are not send automatically by the web browser to the server.
-Client side JavaScript is need to send the bearer token with requests.
+Client side JavaScript is needed to include the bearer token with requests.

-The main advantage of bearer token with JWT is that we use them across origins.
+The main advantage of bearer token with JWT is that we can use them across origins.

-As an example a company could centralize authentication on a server at `auth.example.com`.
+As an example a company could centralized authentication on a server at `auth.example.com`.
 Employee training is available at `moodle.example.com`.
 Payroll system is only available on internal network at `payroll.example.local`.

 ## Server implementation

 First we need to add a package for working with JWT.
-Even though JWT are pretty simple in concept, its nice to delegate
+Even though JWT is pretty simple in concept, its nice to delegate
 encoding/decoding, signing, verification, validity period etc. to a library.

 ```sh